Making an application

 The Tenancy Tribunal makes decisions on the ‘balance of probabilities’.
 This means it works out what is most likely to be true based on the evidence supplied and from listening to what both parties say.

-To improve the chances of success, the tenant’s claims should all be backed up by evidence.
+To improve the chances of success, all of the tenant’s claims should be backed up by evidence.
+As much evidence as possible should be submitted.